cicsdev/cics-banking-sample-application-cbsa/etc/install/springBootUI/doc/CBSA_Deploying_the_Payment_Customer_Services_Springboot_apps.md

 > <http://your-chosen-host-name:19080/customerservices-1.0/>

-**NOTE** - Port number 19080 is the JVM Server port number which was allocated as part of the Liberty UI installation process.
+**NOTE** - Port number 19080 is the JVM Server port number which was allocated as part of the Carbon React UI installation process.
 If you elected to use a different port number, you should substitute it with your own one.